All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Construction of Ramsey lifts

 We can also show that the construction is tight.
-Family $\F$ is \emph{upwards closed} if for every $\str{F}\in \F$ we also have $\str{F}'\in \F$ providing that $\str{F}'$ is connected and there is a homomorphism-embedding $\str{F}\to \str{F}'$. \begin{thm} Let $L$ be a finite language.
-Let $\F$ be a upwards closed family of finite connected relational $L$-structures.
-Then the following conditions are equivalent: \begin{enumerate} \item[$(a)$] $\F$ is a regular family of connected structures. \item[$(b)$] There is an ultrahomogeneous lift $\str{U}^+$ which extends $L$ only by finitely many relations of any given arity.
-The shadow $\sh(\str{U}^+)\in \Forb(\F)$ is universal for $\Forb(\F)$. \item[$(c)$] $\Forb(\F)$ contains an $\omega$-categorical universal structure. \end{enumerate} \end{thm} Theorems~\ref{mainthm} and~\ref{mainthm2} are proved in Sections~\ref{sec:homogenization} and~\ref{sec:classification} of this paper.
+(This may be of independent model-theoretic interest.)
+Family $\F$ is \emph{upwards closed} if for every $\str{F}\in \F$ we also have $\str{F}'\in \F$ provided that $\str{F}'$ is connected and there is a homomorphism-embedding $\str{F}\to \str{F}'$. \begin{theorem} Let $L$ be a finite relational language.
+Let $\F$ be a upwards closed family of finite connected $L$-structures.
+Then the following conditions are equivalent: \begin{enumerate}[label=$(\alph*)$] \item $\F$ is a regular family of connected structures. \item There is a lift $L^+$ which extends $L$ only by finitely many relations of any given arity, no functions, and an ultrahomogeneous $L^+$-structure $\str{U}^+$ such that the shadow $\sh(\str{U}^+)\in \Forb(\F)$ is universal for $\Forb(\F)$. \item $\Forb(\F)$ contains an $\omega$-categorical universal structure. \end{enumerate} \end{theorem} Observe that the assumption about the language being relational is necessary in Theorem~\ref{mainthm2} as shown in the following example. \begin{example} Consider language $L$ containing one unary function and $\F=\emptyset$.
+While $\F$ is regular, there is no $\omega$-categorical universal structure for all structures with a single unary function because there are infinitely many non-isomorphic vertex closures and thus also infinitely many orbits of vertices. \end{example}